 Paradoxically, those sculptures, which he considered a disappointment, were very quickly considered his most symbolic oeuvres.
 The Carnegie Prize was awarded to him in 1961 for Walking Man I, and the sculpture figures amongst the museum masterpieces.

 Among the collection of works exhibited in Paris are Walking Woman from 1932, an intriguing figure inspired by Egyptian art; the first Walking Man from 1947 of large dimensions, also inspired by Egyptian art; Three Walking Men from 1948, The Square from 1948 and Man Walking across a Square from 1949, conveying the fugitive vision of life given by the movement of people walking in the distance; the very poetic Figurine between two houses from 1950; and four life-size Walking Men from the 1960s, three of them cast in bronze.

-Curated by Catherine Grenier, the exhibition The Walking Man will be on view at the Institut Giacometti in Paris until November 11th, 2020.
+Curated by Catherine Grenier, the museum exhibition The Walking Man will be on view at the Institut Giacometti in Paris until November 11th, 2020.

-The exhibition will be accompanied by a bilingual catalogue in English and French co-edited by Fondation Giacometti, Paris and FAGE éditions, Lyon, featuring essays by Catherine Grenier, Vincent Blanchard and Franck Joubin and around 100 illustrations.
+The museum exhibition will be accompanied by a bilingual catalogue in English and French co-edited by Fondation Giacometti, Paris and FAGE éditions, Lyon, featuring essays by Catherine Grenier, Vincent Blanchard and Franck Joubin and around 100 illustrations.

 Featured images: The exhibition view of The Walking Man exhibition at the Fondation Giacometti Institut.